School choice with independent versus consolidated districts: Related literature

+There is also an empirical literature analysing the emergence of centralized admission systems that replace decentralized applications in Brazil \citep{machado2021centralized,mello2022centralized}, Japan \citep{tanaka2020meritocracy}, the US \citep{liu2007diffusion,knight2022reducing}, and in particular, New York City \citep{abdulkadirouglu2017welfare} and Los Angeles \citep{camposqje}.
+These studies have some common findings: centralized school choice delivers more student mobility and overall large welfare gains (equivalent to the average student attending a school 17 kilometres closer to a student's home address in the case of NYC; we document a smaller welfare gain corresponding to 5 kilometres).
+Centralized choice also increases students' mobility in all the papers in this literature.
+However, there is no clear consensus on the effects of centralized choice on diversity or academic scores.

-The second strand of the literature to which we contribute is the estimation of students' preferences and schools' priorities from observed data.
+Our paper also contributes to the literature studying how to estimate students' preferences and schools' priorities from observed data.
 The most common identifying assumption is truth-telling, where under the SOSM, a student is truth-telling if she submits her $k$ most preferred schools. \cite{abdulkadirouglu2017welfare} and \cite{che2019efficiency}, for example, follow this truth-telling assumption in their analysis of the New York City high school match.
 However, truth-telling is only a weakly dominant strategy, even when schools can be listed at no cost.
 Commonly observed and rationalisable strategies that are inconsistent with truth-telling include skipping ``infeasible'' schools and truncating ROLs after ``safe'' schools.
-Therefore, other identifying assumptions have been explored in the literature.
+Therefore, we use two weaker identifying assumptions that have been explored in the literature.

-A less restrictive identifying assumption is that students do not swap their true preference orderings over schools when submitting a ROL, i.e. that students only use undominated strategies. \cite{fack2019beyond} use this assumption to estimate preferences in the Paris school choice context.
-This assumption is due to the fact that it is a strictly dominated strategy in the student-proposing deferred acceptance algorithm to rank school $s'$ before school $s$ if a student actually prefers school $s$ over school $s'$ \citep{haeringer2009constrained}.